 ‘Pondy’ as it is nicknamed, will at times make you feel that you are in Goa.
 At other times in a typical South Indian town and later in a European locale.
 So, what is it that gives this town a multidimensional or should I say split personality?
 Now you see it now you don’t.
 If you look back at history, you will get to know that Pondicherry had been colonized at various points in time by the French, Dutch and British.

 The French were the ones who settled here and made it their home giving it a distinctive colonial French identity which is evident when one visits the French Quarters.
-The rest of the city will remind you of any South Indian town with its colourful temples; shops selling Kanjivaram sarees, brass décor items; women in colourful sarees with long plaits or neat buns adorned with strings of jasmine doing a rangoli of rice flour on the entrances of their home.
-The stunning beaches, old-world churches and the chic cafes are what gives it a Goan charm.
+The rest of the city will remind you of any South Indian town with its colourful temples; shops selling Kanjivaram sarees, brass décor items.
+Women wore colourful sarees with long plaits or neat buns adorned with strings of jasmine.
+They were doing a rangoli of rice flour at the entrances of their home.
+The stunning beaches, old-world churches and the chic cafes are what give it a Goan charm.

 After landing in Chennai and spending some time there, a three-hour drive took us to Pondicherry.
 It was late afternoon as we checked into our hotel, an 18th century French Villa which was initially built as the residence of the Mayor of Pondicherry, Dupleix.
 It had elements of Tamil architecture fused into French colonial style creating a beautiful medley of East meets West.